 Our Truck Camper Before We Remodeled It

-We bought a new-to-us Northstar pop-up truck camper for a sweet deal.
+We bought a twenty-year-old Northstar pop-up truck camper for a sweet deal.
 We fell in love with how convenient it was on the very first trip, but we never did fall in love with its dated interior.
-After using it a few times, we realized there were a few things about the layout that we felt we could improve.
+After using it a few times, we realized a few things about the layout we didn’t love so much either.
 But, as usual, money was tight and time was short.

 Those last two things didn’t stop us, though–well, at least not me; it took a bit longer to get the hubby on board with remodeling it.
 I jumped in with two feet by spending an afternoon tearing out all the elements that were bugging us the most; after that, I was forced to tap into my thrifty knowledge to keep the remodeling costs as low as possible.

 One week into the truck camper renovations, the hubby sprung a last-minute trip idea on me.
 His idea left me with two weeks to put the camper back together.

 Below is what I learned about remodeling a truck camper on a tight budget, both money-wise and time-wise.

 12 Tips To Help Keep A Truck Camper Renovation Budget Friendly And Simple

 1. Use What You Already Have

 White was not my first color choice for our truck camper’s walls, but we had an almost full gallon of white paint left over from another project, so white is what the walls became.
 Once I was finished painting the walls with a coat of primer and three coats of white to cover up the blue and pink sponge design on the wallpaper, I fell in love with how much brighter it made the truck camper.
 Sure the light grey I originally wanted would have shown less dirt, but going with white cost me zero dollars and turned out great.